rdbcasillas/rdbcasillas.github.io/_posts/essays/2016-04-04-better-comments.md

 Another idea that we need to look into is tools that allow humans to write structured comments.
 This would mean that these tools will make it convenient for people to structure their comments in a more methodical way which will then allow these tools to better perform language processing.
 Hypotheses, anecdotes, facts etc. are much more easier to deduce once the user can either annotate their comments or use specific keywords to make annotation easier for algorithms.

-Since advances in machine learning are unpredictable, its hard to predict how far we are from proper exectution of these ideas but there is no question that future comment systems will be monitored by AI that will teach and incentivize the members to engage in a rational civil discourse.
+Since advances in machine learning are unpredictable, its hard to predict how far we are from proper exectution of these ideas but there is no question that future comment systems will be monitored by AI that will filter bullshit and incentivize the members to engage in a rational civil discourse.